vanshjain-88/ml_library/README.md

 # ML From Scratch

 A lightweight Python library that implements core machine learning algorithms from scratch using NumPy.
-Ideal for learning internals of ML models, experimenting, and showcasing on your resume.
+Ideal for learning internals of ML models, experimenting.

----

-ml_from_scratch/